kokoko3k/koko-aio-slang/docs-ng.md

     Scanlines (*4)
             Scanlines emulation, set the strength of the effect here.
         Double-scan low input resolutions
-            Activate this if you want to double the number of scanlines when the content is low-res.
+            Activate this if you want to double the number of scanlines when the game is low-res.
             "low-res is defined via "Consider Hi-Resolution above # lines" parameter above.
             This option is useful if you want to emulate 30khz VGA CRT monitors.
             If you are on 1080p or lower, consider to activate